suhaib079/401reading-repo/read29.md

 sometimes we don't want to use only the feilds available in the built in user model or we want to change some feilds , for example we may want to make the user log in by using email instead of the username

 in today's read I will walk with you in the steps of how to create a custom user model
+### create app

-1. create an app and add it in the installed apps in the settings
+ create an app and add it in the installed apps in the settings

 - let's call our new app "account"